Beast1005/multi_func_netmiko/README.md

 # multi_func_netmiko
-Few functions are added program can run without any issues This program having multiple functions to perform on cisco IOS devices using netmiko
+Few functions are added program can run without any issues.
+This program having multiple functions to perform on cisco IOS devices using netmiko